lixtheyt/mediapad/README.md

 4. **Scroll** — mouse wheel up / down
 5. **Zoom** — zoom in / out (Ctrl +/-)

 ### RGB
 The lighting is separate from the encoder cycle and is opened with the two middle keys, so it does not eat one of the modes above:

-- **RGB Scene** — six ready-made animations: Pinwheel, Vortex (colour swirl around the board), Rainbow wave, Chevron, Splash and Raindrops.
+- **RGB Scene** — 6 premade animations: Pinwheel, Vortex (color swirl around the board), Rainbow wave, Chevron, Splash and Raindrops.
 On this layer the encoder switches scene or sets brightness.
-- **RGB Custom** — mix your own colour (red / green / blue / brightness, each dialled in with the encoder) and pick from ten effects, including reactive ones that light up outward from the key you press.
+- **RGB Custom** — mix your own color (red / green / blue / brightness, each dialled in with the encoder) and pick from ten effects, including reactive ones that light up outward from the key you press.

-The OLED turns into a small control panel on both RGB layers, showing the current effect, the colour and what the encoder is about to change.

 ### OLED
 Shows the currently playing track — title, artist and a progress bar — streamed from the companion app below, plus the name of each mode when you switch.
+When messing with RGB lighting it also shows current informations that are helpful for setting it correctly.

 ## BOM: